ljhurst/aboutme/README.md

 #### AWS

+##### IAM

+A `aboutme-deploy` user is available to deploy the code to S3.
+If you don't have credentials you'll have to go to the console to get create new ones.

 ##### S3

 Upload static assets to the S3 bucket at `s3://lj-aboutme/`.
 Everything under `aboutme/aboutme/public` should be uploaded.
 With proper AWS credentials this command should work